 Given that a tenancy agreement is a contract between the landlord and the tenant, the tenant has the right to review the agreement’s terms to ensure their interests are protected.
 Most tenancy agreements in South Africa are straightforward and easy to understand.
 However, it’s advisable to have a lawyer review the terms and provide guidance on how the agreement impacts the tenant’s current and future rights.

 What Should a South African Tenancy Agreement Include?

 A South African tenancy agreement should, at a minimum, contain the following information:

 - The names and addresses of the landlord and the tenant

-    - other applicable fees such as legal fees, agent and agreement fees, security deposits, service charges where applicable, to mention but a few
+- Other applicable fees, such as legal fees, agent and agreement fees, security deposits, service charges, among others

 - The obligations of both the landlord and the tenant

-    - Details of bills the Tenant is responsible for, etc
+- Details of bills for which the tenant is responsible